 c.1920 - A lovely shot looking north toward 8th.
 On the right toward the end of the block we get a slice of Grauman's Rialto and beyond, at 8th and Broadway, the Garrick, now the site of the Tower Theatre.
 Across 8th is the Chapman building, still there.
 On the extreme left of the photo we have a glimpse of Tally's Broadway with Hamburger's Department Store beyond.

 The photo is on Brent Dickerson's chapter Later Around Broadway and 8th.
 This multi-part Broadway tour is one of many great adventures on Brent's "A Visit to Old Los Angeles" epic that appears on the Cal State Long Beach website.
 Details are on the site's index page.
-A version of the photo also appears on the Photos of Los Angeles Facebook page.
+A version of the photo also appears on the Photos of Los Angeles Facebook group.

 1920 - Grauman's Rialto during the 3rd week of the run of the Mary Pickford film "Suds," a January release.
 The photo from someone's scrapbook went for $8.95 on eBay.
 Thanks to Kurt Wahlner for finding this gem.
 Visit GraumansChinese.org, his amazing website about another Grauman theatre.